-Ultimately, QA practices vary widely across different countries.
+Ultimately, the suitability of QA practices depends on the national context within which providers operate and the regulatory requirements to which they respond.
 Striking the right balance between formal QA standards and the flexibility to adapt to diverse learning needs and industry demands is key.
 Overly rigid QA procedures could hinder the agility and responsiveness that make micro-credentials so valuable in upskilling and reskilling contexts (ENQUA, 2023; MICROBOL, 2020).
-Section 4.7 offers an overview of different pathways to assess the quality of micro-credentials.